Stock market today: Asian stocks are mixed on signs of slowing growth in the US and China - ExBulletin

 Chinese markets tend to react positively to signs of weakness in anticipation of possible stimulus measures that could free up more money to invest in equities.

-As expected, US Treasury Secretary Janet Yellen concluded a reparations visit to Beijing without a major deal or breakthrough in strained ties.
+As expected, the US Treasury Secretary Janet Yellen concluded a restorative visit to Beijing without major agreements or breakthroughs in strained ties.
 But Yellen said relations were on more secure footing and the two sides would continue to talk despite differences over many issues, including access to cutting-edge technology, Chinese territorial ambitions and allegations of human rights abuses. the man.

 Wall Street drifted to a mixed end on Friday after data suggested the U.S. labor market is still warm enough to keep the economy growing, but perhaps not so hot that it’s fueling inflation much upper.
-U.S. employers added 209,000 jobs last month, a slowdown from Mays’ hiring of 306,000.
+US employers created 209,000 jobs last montha slowdown from Mays’ hiring of 306,000 people.

-Wage growth held steady last month, instead of slowing as economists had predicted, for example.
-While workers would rather have the reported 4.4% gain in average hourly wages from a year earlier than the 4.2% expected, Wall Street fears the Fed will see too strong wage growth as a upward pressure on inflation.

 Job growth is slowing.
 Not at all surprising after the massive layoffs happening across the country, ACY Securities’ Clifford Bennett said in a commentary.
 In a nutshell, while job growth is slowing, that’s not enough to please the Fed by much margin.